 There's also a creche for babies (four to 23 months) which is available for a supplement.
 You'll also find a pool for the little ones, play area, mini golf, lots of wide open spaces and warm, shallow water.
 We can also provide cots, baby baths, buggies and a 24-hour baby room for those with smaller children.
 The local town is also very family friendly.

-It's great to be back in Croatia.
-Renowned for it's natural beauty, crystal clear water and abundance of historic sites, there's much to love about this country and we're excited to discover a new area.
+Renowned for it's natural beauty, crystal clear water and abundance of historic sites, there's much to love about this beautiful country.

 Take a stroll from the beachclub along the seafront promenade to the local village of Starigrad.
 It’s relaxed and easy going, with a handful of restaurants, overlooking the water.
 It's popular with the local residents too, so you get a real taste of their way of life.
 The gateway to the Paklenica National Park is just two kilometres from the beachclub and the park is an absolute must-see.